pastagang/pastagang/blog/manifesto/readme.md

 ## Jam

-one thing I do know is that you don't have to follow a manifesto or mantra to be part of pastagang. you're part of pastagang first, then you shape it. it doesn't shape you
+one thing I do know is that you don't have to follow a manifesto or mantra to be part of pastagang. you're part of pastagang first, then you shape it.

+it doesn't shape you!

 <br>